BassT23/Proxmox/README.md

 package metadata and does not run `apt-get update`; update counts can therefore be stale.
 An update runs the helper's unattended APT sequence with `--force-confdef` and `--force-confold`, then reports any required reboot without rebooting automatically.
-Before an external update, keep a current verified backup or explicitly accept the risk because Proxmox snapshots are not available for external systems.
+Before an External update, record a recent manual backup verification with `ultimate-updater external verify-backup
+<target> [reference]`.
+Verification is local, time-bound metadata and does
+not contact the External target; the default validity window is 24 hours.
+Without a recent verification, an External update is blocked.
+A single run may explicitly accept the risk with `ultimate-updater update <target>
+--without-verified-backup`; this override is not persisted.
+Automatic External backup hooks are not implemented yet.

 ### Migrating legacy SSH targets